 BA, BA (Hons)

-This course has been renamed Heritage and Tourism (previously Heritage and Conservation) for 2016 entry onwards.
 The course provides a broad-based interdisciplinary training in heritage and tourism that is rigorous and intellectually challenging, as preparation for, or as an enhancement to, a career in this area.

 It combines the applied business and heritage-specific skills of Forth Valley College's HND programme, with the advanced academic skills in heritage of the University's BA (Hons) course.
 It is designed to equip students with sector-specific and applied business and academic skills which are appropriate for an understanding of contemporary Heritage management issues and promotional and interpretative methods and techniques.
 This will provide students with a knowledge, understanding and experience relevant to careers in the sector.